Shawn Lee (musician): Career

-Lee continues to live in London working on an array of new albums in his studio "Trans-Yank."
+Lee continues to live in London, working on an array of new albums in his studio "Trans-Yank."
 These include collaborations with Clutchy Hopkins, Tony Joe White, Darondo, Money Mark and Tommy Guerrero.
 He also frequently performs with London-based electronica band Psapp, both on record and at live performances.

-In 2011 Shawn Lee collaborated on an art exhibition with French visual artist Gerald Petit in Lyon, titled "A Conversation Piece."
+In 2011, Lee collaborated on an art exhibition with French visual artist Gerald Petit in Lyon, titled "A Conversation Piece".
+They collaborated after that on the LP "La musique électronique", with AM, Gerald creating the visuals for the album and the single "2 times".
+In 2023, they worked together on the Gerald Petit's solo exhibition, "Ni île", at Frac Normandie Caen, for which Shawn made an emotional performance in regard of the installation "Touch the Sky" (2023), for which he played 3 different versions of a guitar composition that Gerald Petit wrote in 2004, while he was living in New York.
+And more is yet to come..."

 Since 2011, Lee has collaborated with indie artist AM, whom he showcased with at the 2011 South By Southwest Music Festival (SXSW) in Austin, Texas.
-After AM heard Lee's Music and Rhythm album on the radio in Los Angeles, he decided to reach out to Lee on a now defunct social networking site.The two became quick friends, sharing a common love for 1960s psychedelia and 1970s Italian soundtracks.
 AM & Shawn Lee released their debut album Celestial Electric to critical acclaim in September 2011 on ESL Music.
-The first single from the album, "Dark Into Light," was released on limited edition 12" vinyl on the Ubiquity label April 16, 2011 in honor of Record Store Day.
+The first single from the album, "Dark Into Light," was released on limited edition 12-inch vinyl on the Ubiquity label on April 16, 2011, in honor of Record Store Day.
 When Rob Garza from Thievery Corporation heard the collaboration, he signed the debut album Celestial Electric to his record label ESL (Eighteenth Street Lounge).
-Due to ESL restructuring to be a digital only record label, AM & Shawn Lee brought their second album La Musique Numérique to Park The Van Records.
+AM & Shawn Lee brought their second album La Musique Numérique to Park The Van Records.

-Shawn Lee has also worked with many artists such as Lana Del Rey, Amy Winehouse, Alicia Keys, Psapp, Coldcut, Leeann Rhimes, Martina Mcbride, UNKLE, Tony Joe White, Chateau Flight, The Dust Brothers, St. Etienne, Jeff Buckley, Bomb the Bass, The Spice Girls, Natasha Atlas, Princess Superstar, Money Mark, Bei Bei, Misha Panfilov, Paul Elliot, Virgil Howe, Tim 'Love' Lee, Clutchy Hopkins, Nino Moschella and Georgia Anne Muldrow.

-Most recently, he helped spawn Wild Belle.